awsdocs/aws-iot-docs/developerguide/gs-device-troubleshoot.md

 Compare the filenames in the command you entered to the filenames of the certificate files in the `certs` directory\.

 Some systems might require the filenames to be in quotes to work correctly\.

+## Check the SDK installation<a name="gs-device-ts-step-6"></a>

+Make sure that your SDK installation is complete and correct\.

+If in doubt, reinstall the SDK on your device\.
+In most cases, that's a matter of finding the section of the tutorial titled **Install the AWS IoT Device SDK for **SDK language**** and following the procedure again\.

+If you are using the **AWS IoT Device SDK for JavaScript**, remember to install the sample apps before you try to run them\.
+Installing the SDK doesn't automatically install the sample apps\.
+The sample apps must be installed manually after the SDK has been installed\.